ionic-team/ionic-docs/docs/theming/base-components.md

 ## Scaling your Theme

 As you customize Ionic components, your CSS will become complex.
-It is important to structure your styles in a way that you can scale your styles.
+It is important to structure your styles in a way that they scale well.
 We recommend implementing two patterns to accomplish this.

 ### Separate Files for Each Component